peterhry/peterhrynkow.com/_posts/2019-01-13-hacking-browser-image-interpolation-for-fun-and-profit.md

 ### Limitations

-Before you get too excited, this technique works well for images with smooth gradients and few details, but look what happens if you blow up this image:
+Before you get too excited, this this technique has some limitations.
+It works well for images with smooth gradients and few details but look what happens when you blow up this image:

 <img src="{{ site.baseurl }}/images/1920x1080-3.jpg" />
 `1920x1080-3.jpg (337 KB)`